gilbert/temp/README.md

 ### VSCode Extension

-Sintax provides some basic on-going support for sin, including Syntax highlighting for literal styles (CSS) and file icons.
+Sintax provides some basic on-going IDE support for sin, including Syntax highlighting for literal styles (CSS) and file icons.
 You can install the vscode extension via the marketplace.

 - [Sintax](https://marketplace.visualstudio.com/items?itemName=sissel.sintax)